logary/trace-context/README.md

 A simplistic regex-based implementation can be found in the `test` folder.
 This implementation has 100% compliance to the test suite.

-[Open Census](https://opencensus.io) has implementations for the following
+[Open Census](https://opencensus.io) has implementations in the following
 languages:

 1. [C#](https://github.com/census-instrumentation/opencensus-csharp/blob/4a8ddf6727eafda97a06c7c30d8a4fc2ec8b8e2f/src/OpenCensus/Trace/Propagation/TraceContextFormat.cs)